-Upon completion of the course, the student will be able to achieve the following outcomes:
+Upon successful completion of this course, students will have the ability to:

 CO No. Course Outcomes Blooms Level Module No. Mapping with POs 1 Explore the organization of several ADTs and the manipulation (searching, insertion, deletion, traversing) of data stored in various data structures.
-Apply 1,2 1 2 Apply different data structures to solve a given problem.
-Apply 1,2 1 3 Analyze the efficiency of using different data structures and choose the efficient data structure for solving a given problem.
-Analyze 1,2 2 4 Develop new algorithms to solve various problems.
-Create 1,2 3,4
+Apply 1, 2 1 2 Apply different data structures to solve a given problem.
+Apply 1, 2 1 3 Analyze the efficiency of using different data structures and choose the efficient data structure for solving a given problem.
+Analyze 1, 2 2 4 Develop new algorithms to solve various problems.
+Create 1, 2 3, 4